AaltoML/desplat/README.md

 ```

 ## License
-This software is provided under the Apache License 2.0.
-See the accompanying LICENSE file for details.
+This software is provided under the MIT License.
+See the accompanying [LICENSE](LICENSE) file for details.